 ProQuest Electronic Submissions

 The dissertation and thesis become permanent records of your original research, and in the case of doctoral research, the Graduate School requires publication of the dissertation and abstract in its original form.
-All Cornell master’s theses and doctoral dissertations require an electronic submission through ProQuest, which fills orders for paper or digital copies of the thesis and dissertation, and makes a digital version available online via their subscription database, ProQuest Dissertations & Theses.
-For master theses, only the abstract is available.
+All Cornell master’s theses and doctoral dissertations require an electronic submission through ProQuest, which fills orders for paper or digital copies of the thesis and dissertation and makes a digital version available online via their subscription database, ProQuest Dissertations & Theses.
+For master’s theses, only the abstract is available.
 ProQuest provides worldwide distribution of your work from the master copy.
 You retain control over your dissertation and are free to grant publishing rights as you see fit.
 The formatting requirements contained in this guide meet all ProQuest specifications.

 Copies of Dissertation and Thesis

-Copies of Ph.D. dissertations and masters theses are also uploaded in PDF format to the Cornell Library Repository, eCommons.
-A print copy of each master’s theses and doctoral dissertations is submitted to Cornell University Library by ProQuest.
+Copies of Ph.D. dissertations and master’s theses are also uploaded in PDF format to the Cornell Library Repository, eCommons.
+A print copy of each master’s thesis and doctoral dissertation is submitted to Cornell University Library by ProQuest.